abubake/WaterLinked-Underwater-GPS-G2/README.md

 ## Connect to the GUI

 The next step is to connect to the online GUI.
 To do this, you first need to connect to the Topside unit's Wi-Fi on your laptop.
 You should see it appear in your Wi-Fi options now that the unit is powered.
-The password is waterlinked.
+The password is "waterlinked."
 Once you connect, you can now access the GUI.
 To do this, enter http://192.168.7.1/ in your browser.
 Chrome or Firefox are recommended, and it will not work with internet explorer.

 ## Power the Locator